MadLittleMods/pc-idle-guard/README.md

 ## Future plans

  - Run in background with tray icon indicating lock state
+    - Don't allow easy exiting while in locked state
  - Keep a log of keyboard activity while locked
  - Add some sound-effects when the keyboard is used while locked (like sticky keys)
  - Disable Chrome autofill when locked
     - Perhaps a companion Chrome extension that adds `autofill="off"` to everything
+ - Lock/Unlock with password
+    - Shortcut brings up a little dialog in the corner to type in password

 ## Random notes